raspereza/HtoAA/4Tau/stat/README.md

 ./RunGoF.bash Run2 10
 ```

-The script will create folder `GoF_Run2_10` and put all output there.
-First, observed value of test-statistics (saturated likelihood), is computed and stored in the RooT file.
-Second, jobs generating toys of test-statistics, are submitted to condor.
-One can configure the number of jobs and number of toys per job by editing the [RunGoF.bash](https://github.com/raspereza/HtoAA/blob/main/4Tau/stat/RunGoF.bash) script:
+The script will create folder `GoF_Run2_10` and put all output files there.
+First, observed value of the test-statistics (saturated likelihood), is computed and stored in the RooT file.
+Second, jobs to generate toys of test-statistics are submitted to condor.
+One can configure the number of jobs and number of toys per job by editing the script [RunGoF.bash](https://github.com/raspereza/HtoAA/blob/main/4Tau/stat/RunGoF.bash):
 ```
 #!/bin/bash
 ################################################################